peter88213/aeon3yw/docs/usage.md

 # Prefix to the chapter number in the chapter's heading.

+type_event = Event

+# Label of the "Event" item type representing scenes. (.aeon only)

+type_character = Character

+# Label of the "Character" item type representing characters.

+type_location = Location

+# Label of the "Location" item type representing locations.

+type_item = Item

+# Label of the "Item" item type representing items.

+character_label = Participant

+# Label of the "Participant" role type representing a list of
+# characters associated to an event.

+location_label = Location

+# Label of the "Location" role type representing a list of
+# locations associated to an event.

+item_label = Item

+# Label of the "Item" role type representing a list of
+# items associated to an event. (not part of the template)

 part_desc_label = Label

 # Label of the csv field whose contents are imported
-# as the part's description to yWriter.
+# as the part's description to yWriter. (.csv only)

 chapter_desc_label = Label

 # Label of the csv field whose contents are imported
-# as the chapter's description to yWriter.
+# as the chapter's description to yWriter. (.csv only)

 scene_desc_label = Summary

 # Label of the csv field whose contents are imported
-# as the scene's description to yWriter.
+# as the scene's description to yWriter. (.csv only)

 scene_title_label = Label

 # Label of the csv field whose contents are imported
-# as the scene's title to yWriter.
+# as the scene's title to yWriter. (.csv only)

 notes_label = Notes

-# Label of the csv field whose contents are imported
+# Label of the "Notes" property of events and characters.
-# as the scene's notes to yWriter.

 tag_label = Tags

 # Label of the csv field whose contents are imported
-# as the scene's tags to yWriter.
+# as the scene's tags to yWriter. (.csv only)

+viewpoint_label = Viewpoint

+# Label of the "Viewpoint" property of events.

-location_label = Location
+character_bio_label = Summary

 # Label of the csv field whose contents are imported
-# as the scene's locations to yWriter.
+# as the character's biography to yWriter. (.csv only)

+character_aka_label = Nickname

+# Label of the "Nickname" property of characters.

+character_desc_label1 = Characteristics

+# Label of the character property imported as first part of
+# the character description.

+character_desc_label2 = Traits

+# Label of the character property imported as second part of
+# the character description.

+character_desc_label3 =

+# Label of the character property imported as third part of
+# the character description.

-item_label = Item
+location_desc_label = Summary

 # Label of the csv field whose contents are imported
-# as the scene's items to yWriter.

-character_label = Participant

-# Label of the csv field whose contents are imported
-# as the scene's characters to yWriter.

-viewpoint_label = Viewpoint

-# Label of the csv field whose contents are imported
-# as the scene's viewpoint to yWriter.
+# as the location's description to yWriter. (.csv only)

 ```

 Note: Your custom configuration file does not have to contain all the entries listed above.
 The changed entries are sufficient.

+- *.csv only* means that this label isn't configurable for *.aeon* import.
+- *.aeon only* means that this label isn't configurable for *.csv* import.

 ## Conversion rules